 To promote quality, choice and value for money.

 To support the public house as a focus of community life.

 To campaign for greater appreciation of traditional beers, ciders and perries as part of our national heritage and culture.

 To seek improvements in all licensed premises and throughout the brewing industry

-CAMRA is a non-profit, consumer organistion with over 156,481 members in the UK.
+CAMRA is a non-profit, consumer organistion with173664 members.
 The aim of this website is to act as a portal for all eleven CAMRA branches located in Scotland and Northern Ireland.
-With over 200 local CAMRA branches throughout the UK, CAMRA Scotland and Northern Ireland Branches (SNIB) is one of 16 regional areas and represents a steadily increasing membership in excess of 4500.
+With over 200 local CAMRA branches throughout the UK, CAMRA Scotland and Northern Ireland Branches (SNIB) is one of 16 regional areas and represents a steadily increasing membership in excess of 5000.

-Scotland & Northern Ireland Branches - Pub of the Year
+Scotland & Northern Ireland Pub of the Year 2015

 We are delighted to announce that the the Stockbridge Tap in Edinburgh has been named Scotland & Northern Ireland Pub of the Year for 2015.

 Scotland & Northern Ireland Branches (SNIB) Meeting

 The next SNIB meeting is on Saturday 28th November starting at 1300.
 It will hosted by Forth Valley CAMRA in the Station Hotel, Larbert.
 All members are invited to attend.